OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

     # <list of processing commands written to "process-cmds.txt">

-Note that if we don't have `files.csv` in the existing directory, the utility function will automatically create `files.csv` that contain the names of all the files in `rawData/`.
+Note that if we don't have `files.csv` in the existing directory, the utility function will automatically create a `files.csv` that contains the names of all the files in `rawData/`.
 For this to work, we need to specify which file type to use by setting the `accExt` parameter, e.g., cwa, CWA, bin, BIN, gt3x.
 We can also directly create our own `files.csv` with a column whose column name needs to be 'fileName'.